wallarm/gotestwaf/README.md

     If required, you can replace `${PWD}/reports` with the path to another folder used to place the evaluation report.

-    If you don't want to send a report by email just press Enter, or you can use `--noEmailReport` option:
+    If you don't want to optionally email the report, just press Enter after the email request message appears, or you can use --noEmailReport to skip the message:

     ```sh
     docker run --network="host" --rm -v ${PWD}/reports:/app/reports \